microsoft/BotFramework-WebChat/samples/full-bundle/README.md

 Next, you can add any other structure or DOM changes that will support Web Chat.

-MockBot also features an autofocus on the Web Chat container, as well as a console of any errors to the browser.
+MockBot also features an autofocus on the Web Chat container, as well as push of any errors to the browser console.
 This is helpful for debugging.

 ```diff
     (async function () {